daem0n707/shell/README.md

 # Reverse Shell

-Connect to a host machine on your network with it's IPv4 address and execute commands remotely.
+Connect to a host machine on your network and execute commands remotely.

 ## Features